scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

 A more flexible traditional solution involving the use of a relational MySQL :cite:`mysql` database, for instance, might introduce undesirable setup costs and performance bottlenecks for file-based workflows on HPC.
 Even if we do employ such a solution, we also have to account for our workflow process: we need a way to run analysis and post-processing on just the new data points without performing unnecessary work on the old ones.

-This paper showcases the ``signac`` framework, a data and workflow management tool that aims to address these issues in a simple, powerful, and flexible manner (Fig. :ref:`fig:summary`).
+This paper showcases the ``signac`` framework, a data and workflow management tool that addresses these issues in a simple, powerful, and flexible manner (Fig. :ref:`fig:summary`).
+The framework derives its name from the painter Paul Signac, one of the early pioneers of the Pointillist painting style.
+This style, in which paintings are composed of individual points of color rather than brushstrokes, provides an apt analogy for the underlying data model of the ``signac`` framework in which a data space is composed of individual data points that must be viewed together to make a complete picture.
-By storing JSON-encoded metadata and the associated data together directly on the file system, ``signac`` provides database functionality such as searching and grouping data without the overhead of maintaining a server or interfacing with external systems, and it takes advantage of the high performance file systems common to HPC.
+By storing JSON-encoded :cite:`json` metadata and the associated data together directly on the file system, ``signac`` provides database functionality such as searching and grouping data without the overhead of maintaining a server or interfacing with external systems, and it takes advantage of the high performance file systems common to HPC.
 With ``signac``, data space modifications like the one above are trivially achievable with just a few lines of Python code.
 Additionally, ``signac``'s workflow component makes it just as easy to modify the process of data generation by simply defining the post-processing as a Python function.
 The workflow component of the framework, ``signac-flow``, will immediately enable the use of this calculation on the existing data space through a single command, and it tracks which tasks are completed to avoid redundancy.
 The resulting data can be accessed without reference to the workflow, ensuring that it is immediately available to anyone irrespective of the tools they are using.

-..
-TODO reference/cite JSON

 Overview and Examples